 At our Valpak Manufacturing Center (VMC), all excess paper (trim, chip, press waste, etc.) is vacuumed to a central recycling area for recycling and aluminum press plates are also recycled.
-Plastic transport totes, ink containers and wooden pallets are all reused.
+Plastic transport totes, ink containers, boxes and wooden pallets are all reused.

-The company encourages employees to recycle office paper, cans and bottles while at work with a formal recycling and collection program.
+The company encourages employees to recycle office paper, cans, bottles, k-cups and batteries while at work with a formal recycling and collection program.

 Office space at the VMC uses occupancy sensors to control lighting in central areas to reduce energy consumption.

 Valpak respects consumer choice regarding the mail they receive providing easy options to opt out from future Valpak mailings at www.valpak.com.